rattanakchea/monopolychecker/readme.md

 Feel free to fork and make a pull request.

 ## Features
-* Jquery, Bootstra ready template
+* Jquery, Bootstrat
-* Angular & Angular Route included
+* Update to use bower
 * Font Awesome CDN included
 * Fixed top navbar
 * Clean code structure with basic route setup
 * Seperate partial code tempate for navbar and footer
-* Update to user bower

-## Working on
-* Integreate bootswatch theme
 * Use Google Font
-* Include Google Analytic